allmaps/allmaps/packages/warpedmaplayer/README.md

 ### `BaseWarpedMapLayer#resetMapsOptions(mapIds, mapOptionKeys, layerOptionKeys, setOptionsOptions)`

-Resets the map options of specific map IDs
+Reset the map-specific options of maps (and the layer options)

 An empty array resets all options, undefined resets no options.
 Doesn't reset render options or specific warped map layer options